rockdisc/Book-of-Knowledge/Home.md

 > [!hint]  Long Term
 > - [ ] look at dual degree
-> - [ ] Make templates so I can easily enter all of my school
+> - [ ] Make templates so I can easily enter what happened in school whenever it starts.

 > [!summary] What I want to do
 > - Read The Inner Game of Tennis and The Art of Thinking